-The ADAA Travel Awards are given to help early career professionals who have a research interest in anxiety disorders and depression, such as basic and clinical neurobiology, psychopharmacology, anxiety comorbidities, clinical psychology, genetics, neuroimaging, epidemiology, comparative effectiveness, multicultural issues, public health, as well as other areas.
-The awards also familiarize and engage aspiring professionals with the membership and work of the association.
+The ADAA Travel Awards are given to outstanding early career professionals and graduate students who have conducted research in anxiety disorders, OCD, PTSD and depression, such as basic and clinical neurobiology, psychopharmacology, anxiety comorbidities, clinical psychology, genetics, neuroimaging, epidemiology, comparative effectiveness, multicultural issues, public health, as well as other areas.
+The awards provide an opportunity for applicants to familiarize and engage with the membership and work of the association.
+ADAA will give up to eight awards.

 - Winners must present a poster (not an oral presentation) at one of the New Research Poster sessions at the ADAA Annual Conference; all winners must be on-site.